jeanphilippelingrand/pokemon-api/README.md

     <p align="center">

 ## Description
 Small API Restful application exposing CRUD operations for Pokemons management.
+It uses [NestJS](https://docs.nestjs.com/) with [Prisma](https://www.prisma.io/) as ORM.
+The db used is sqlite to allow fast local setup.

 ### Features
 - CRUD Operations such as Create, Delete one, Get one, Update one, Get all. (full documentaion [above](### Rest api documentation))